autoplot/documentation/javadoc/org/autoplot/datasource/ui/PromptTextField.md

+# org.autoplot.datasource.ui.PromptTextField

-# org.autoplot.datasource.ui.PromptTextFieldTextfield with help text when empty and not focused.
+Textfield with help text when empty and not focused.

-PromptTextField( String label )
+# PromptTextField( String label )

 ***